hassan-ali-khatim/Tamp-X/README.md

+# Tamp-X: Attacking Explainable Natural Language Classifiers Through Tampered Activations

-This repository is an open source code to (approximately) reproduce the results of our paper, "[Tamp-X: Attacking Explainable Natural Language Classifiers Through Tampered Activations](https://www.sciencedirect.com/science/article/pii/S0167404822001857)".
+This repository is an open source code to (approximately) reproduce the results of our [paper](https://www.sciencedirect.com/science/article/pii/S0167404822001857).

 Note: Because the XAI methods used in this paper are statistical, the results may be slightly different than as reported in the paper.